 This procedure is also used in the COVID 19 pandemic.
 Manual surveys of SARS-CoV-2 positives currently help to identify chains of infection.
 This procedure thus helps to reduce further infections by isolating contact persons at an early stage.

 The Corona-Warn-App informs you if you have been near a person for a longer period who is later diagnosed with the corona virus.
 This enables you to quickly react accordingly, and not run the risk of unknowingly continuing to spread the virus.
-The manual process of tracking infections used to date will be greatly accelerated with this digital assistance.
-This is especially important now that more and more people are meeting again, in order to curb the spread of the virus.
+The manual process of tracking infections used to date is greatly accelerated with this digital assistance.
 The app runs on your smartphone while you go about your everyday activities.
 It recognises other smartphones nearby which also have the app enabled.
 The app then stores their random Bluetooth IDs (random IDs) for a limited period of time.
 These encrypted IDs (random IDs) do not allow connections to be made to you or your location.

 The Corona-Warn-App uses Bluetooth technology to measure the distance and duration of the encounter between people who have installed the app.
 The smartphones "remember" encounters if the criteria determined by the RKI on distance and time are met.
 The devices then exchange temporary encrypted random IDs.
 If people using the app test positive for the corona virus, they can inform other users on a voluntary basis.
 Then the random IDs of the person diagnosed with COVID-19 are made available to all people who are using the Corona-Warn-App.
 If you have installed the app, it will check whether you have had contact with the person diagnosed with COVID-19 for you.
 This check is only performed on your smartphone.
 If it is positive, the app will display a warning.
 At no point in time does this procedure allow connections to be made to you or your location.